torivarhaughom/state-delay-estimation/README.md

 ## Known Typos and Errors in the Thesis
 The following typos and errors were discovered in the thesis after submission:
 - The identity matrix in the bottom-right block of the LMI in Equation (5.11) was incorrectly written as `I_{2×2}`.
 It should be `I_{1×1}`.
-- A minor plotting error in the file `setup_experiments.m` caused the same state estimate to be plotted multiple times under different labels in Chapter 5.
-This was a visual issue only and did not affect any experimental data or results.
+- A plotting error in the file `setup_experiments.m` caused the same state estimate to be plotted multiple times under different labels in Chapter 5.
+This only affected the subplots showing the state estimates.
+The delay estimate subplots, performance indices, and all conclusions remain correct and unaffected.